section-engineering-education/engineering-education/articles/debug-node-devtools/index.md

 If you are debugging a remote app, after setting up an SSH tunnel, add your local port to discoverable targets.
 To do this, make sure the **Discover network targets** checkbox is checked.
 Click the **Configure...** button and add your IP address and port.

-To open DevTools dedicated to Node debugging, click **Open dedicated DevTools for Node**.
+To open DevTools dedicated to Node debugging, click **Open dedicated DevTools for Node** next to your Node target.

 ![Chrome DevTools Welcome page](node-devtools.jpg)